googleapis/google-cloud-ruby/google-iam-client/AUTHENTICATION.md

 Google Cloud requires **Service Account Credentials** to connect to the APIs.
-You will use the **JSON key file** to connect to most services with google-iam.
+You will use the **JSON key file** to connect to most services with google-iam-client.

 If you are not running this client within
 [Google Cloud Platform environments](#google-cloud-platform-environments), you